kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * implement db integrity checks and two-phase commits for making the relationships between a job, its `retry_parent`, and the batch container
 * accept that the db info may be incomplete and write workarounds into the clients
 * (upgrade to Mongo 4.4 for better transaction support)
+A: We have decided to use a `retry_toggle` in order to mark that the entire transaction has occurred for a retry job, and to set up a monitor to fix the jobs that didn't finish the retry lifecycle.

 ##### Q: Do we want to support ResourceRequirements
 A: Probably not in the short term